 What is Smartphone?

 A smartphone is a new-age digital device that combines the uses of a PDA and a mobile phone.
-Users can not only save the information but also make phone calls using a smartphone.
+Users can not only save information but also make phone calls using a smartphone.

-Moreover, it provides a variety of other applications such as syncing, gaming, and browsing.
+Moreover, it provides a variety of other applications, such as syncing, gaming, and browsing.
 Smartphones replaced the old PDA system because a PDA can only be used for storing, which is a very basic function for a smartphone.

 Moreover, smartphones have touch screens which make it way easier and faster to search for information.
 A major advantage for users while using smartphones is the cellular network.

 This allows a person to browse the net at any time or place.
-Such a feature is absent in old PDAs which only provide limited connectivity.
+Such a feature is absent in old PDAs, which only provide limited connectivity.
 A smartphone can be used for a very wide variety of purposes.

 Main Differences Between PDA and Smartphone

-- A smartphone has all the features of a PDA while a PDA has fewer features than a smartphone.
+- A smartphone has all the features of a PDA, while a PDA has fewer features than a smartphone.

-- A smartphone can be used to make calls while a PDA cannot.
+- A smartphone can be used to make calls, while a PDA cannot.

-- PDAs can be used for storing information and scheduling while smartphones can be used for a variety of other purposes such as browsing and gaming.
+- PDAs can be used for storing information and scheduling, while smartphones can be used for a variety of other purposes, such as browsing and gaming.

-- Smartphones have touch screens while PDAs do not.
+- Smartphones have touch screens, while PDAs do not.
 PDAs have a built-in hardware keyboard.

 - Smartphones take up lesser time and space than PDAs.